fbonyo/fbonyo/README.md

 # 👋 Hi, I'm Fred Bonyo!

-I am a passionate **Front-End Developer** learning and building responsive, user-friendly web applications.
+I am a passionate **junior Front-End Developer** learning and building responsive, user-friendly web applications.
 My journey is fueled by curiosity, creativity, and the drive to bring ideas to life through code.

 ---